Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 Some large companies report different activities at the same location as separate profit centers.
 The County Business Patterns program treats each profit center as a separate establishment.
 The Economic Census reporting may combine the profit centers into one establishment.
 This results in establishment count differences due to differences in how the data are collected.

 Counties: County boundary changes may occur between each publication year; however these changes are implemented in batch once every 5 years.
-Such changes are detailed in the report Substantial Changes to Counties and County Equivalent Entities: 1970-Present.
+Such changes are detailed in the following page: Substantial Changes to Counties and County Equivalent Entities: 1970-Present.
 This is primarily done to maintain data consistency and comparability over time.

 Metropolitan and Micropolitan Areas: Metropolitan areas are redefined after each population census and new criteria are generally introduced at that point.
 Most metropolitan areas tabulated in CBP for 2007-2008, those defined as of November 2007, had at least some boundary changes relative to the areas tabulated in 2006 and prior years.
 Lists of counties that comprise each metropolitan area as of different time periods can be accessed here.